 Since 1970, Earth Day has become a day of action towards environmental consciousness that has led to the creation of the Environmental Protection Agency (EPA) and several environmental laws.
 Fast forward to today, Earth Day has become not only a worldwide observance, but a critical day to continue fighting for a clean environment as we have seen the effects of climate change.
-It's time to Invest in our planet because the earth is not disposable.
+It's time to keep the planet in mind, and leave disposables behind.